thingsdb/ThingsDB/connectors/python3/README.md

 #### Returns

-The result of the ThingsDB code.
+Future which should be awaited.
+The result of the future will contain the result of the ThingsDB code when successful.

 > If the ThingsDB code will return with an exception, then this
 > exception will be translated to a Python Exception which will be